 Clean white or black shoes, no open toes, open backs, canvas, or Crocs

-Under garments worn under uniforms may only be white or beige with no pattern; Undershirts must be white or gray with sleeves that can be easily pulled up and secured.
+Under garments worn under uniforms may only be white or beige with no pattern.
+Undershirts must be white or gray with sleeves that can be easily pulled up and secured.

 No cover garments allowed except for a program approved white scrub jacket with program patch on the upper left